JOIN LOGIN JOIN

 The starter-set connection suggests plenty of easy-to-build plastic is on the way, which should help both new players and veteran Ork model collectors bulk out forces without too much fuss.

-The likely follow-up starter products mean these minis may be easier to get later, even if you skip the big launch box.
-And the individual reveals themselves will fill everything in over the fall.
+Plus, the likely follow-up starter products mean these minis may be easier to get later, even if you skip the big launch box.
+And the individual reveals themselves will fill everything in over the fall, possibly as a faction-friendly Orktober release wave.

-Right now, the smartest move for Ork players is probably to keep an eye on which kits are tied to Armageddon and which are likely locked to the 11th edition starter release.
+Right now, the smartest move for all the Ork players out there is probably to keep an eye on which kits are tied to Armageddon and which are likely locked to the 11th edition starter release.
 That should make it easier to plan purchases and avoid getting boxed into buying more than you actually want.

-Either way, green tide fans are finally getting a massive amount of new releases, and it looks like this WAAAGH! is just getting started.
+Either way, green tide fans are finally getting a massive amount of new releases, and it looks like this WAAAGH! is just getting started, headed into the new edition.

 🔗 Related Reads: